stevebuer/cs330-projects/homework3/README.md

 Third iteration on DX Predictor Project.

+## Done

+* Added [spot filtering](DX_CLUSTER_MACROS.md) on the DX cluster to limit some of the digital modes that are not relevant to my analysis.
+* Pruned some [old spots in the database](database/FREQUENCY_RANGE_CLEANUP_README.md) that were not relevant to analysis.
+Not sure if this cauased a problem or not yet.
+* Expanded the schema to hold WWV solar data that I might like to add to my ML feature vector.
+* Add ability to store WWV reports to DX cluster scraper.

-## Todo List
+## To Do

-* Another scraper data source
+* Another scraper data source?
+RBN?
 * Is there additional meta-data I need to create or extract to characterize a DX path?
 	* Average, Max Distance propagated?
 	* Observed MUF.
 * Data Filtering: WSPR, Weaks signal crap ignore.
 * Exclude 2 meter spots from DX cluster reports
 * Create list of Steve's Personal Predictors (SPP) to watch
 * Data mining?
-* What ML models can be developed?
+Unsupervised learning?
 * Add user login to Dash.
-* Try another dashboard besides dash
+* Try another dashboard besides dash?
 * Sysadmin work to get space for container deploy
 * Documentation on joins and join tables.
 Sqlite sample db for examples.
 * Add automated test cases?
 * Alerting infrastructure
-* Configure AR-Cluster Filters: YAML FILE?
 * Store WWV Reports

 ## Store WWV Announcements in database